williamsentosa/williamsentosa.github.io/_pages/about.md

 About me
 ======

 I am a PhD student in Computer Science at the University of Illinois at Urbana-Champaign (UIUC) advised by [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu).
-Before joining UIUC, I was working with [Prof. Shan Lu](http://people.cs.uchicago.edu/~shanlu/) and [Hank Hoffmann](http://people.cs.uchicago.edu/~hankhoffmann/) from the University of Chicago to build an auto-configuration framework for systems software.
+Before joining UIUC, I was working with [Prof. Shan Lu](http://people.cs.uchicago.edu/~shanlu/) and [Prof. Henry Hoffmann](http://people.cs.uchicago.edu/~hankhoffmann/) from the University of Chicago to build an auto-configuration framework for systems software.
 I hold a bachelor degree in Computer Science from Bandung Institute of Technology, Indonesia in 2017.

 My research interests span broadly in the area of **networked systems**.
 My prior and current research are related with low latency networking, internet measurements, and web applications.
 Recently, I am working on **leveraging 5G different channels (or services) to improve mobile applications**.

 Publications
 ======

-+ [cISP: A Speed-of-Light Internet Service Provider]() Debopam Bhattacherjee, Waqar Aqeel, Sangeetha Abdu Jyothi, Ilker Nadi Bozkurt, **William Sentosa**, Muhammad Tirmazi, Anthony Aguirre, Balakrishnan Chandrasekaran, P. Brighten Godfrey, Gregory Laughlin, Bruce Maggs, and Ankit Singla.
++ [cISP: A Speed-of-Light Internet Service Provider]()

+  Debopam Bhattacherjee, Waqar Aqeel, Sangeetha Abdu Jyothi, Ilker Nadi Bozkurt, **William Sentosa**, Muhammad Tirmazi, Anthony Aguirre, Balakrishnan Chandrasekaran, P. Brighten Godfrey, Gregory Laughlin, Bruce Maggs, and Ankit Singla.

   19th USENIX Symposium on Networked Systems Design and Implementation (NSDI), April 2022.

 + [Accelerating Mobile Applications With Parallel High-bandwidth and Low-latency Channels]() William Sentosa, Balakrishnan Chandrasekaran, P. Brighten Godfrey, Haitham Hassanieh, Bruce Maggs, and Ankit Singla.